 In a nutshell, we found that Eric Ries and the Lean Startup Methodology do a fine job in supporting entrepreneurs and intrapreneurs to test and validate their assumptions and hypotheses using the prototyping loop of Build, Measure, Learn.
 Throughout, it refers to several systems thinking principles on a (social) level, such as including everyone’s voice in decision-making processes, the focus on iterative cycles and continues learning, the aim to satisfy real customer needs, and the drive to save wasting time, money, and resources.
 Yet it doesn’t really give any guidelines on how to do all that within principles for a sustainable society.

 To map and capture the assumptions about a business model, we then dove deeper into the Business Model Canvas (BMC) developed by Alex Osterwalder and Yves Pigneur.
 Despite the extensive research that went into the creation of the canvas and it’s immense popularity around the globe, we came to the conclusion that the 9 building blocks of the Business Model Canvas and the corresponding trigger questions are simply not sufficient to design and build a sustainable business model.

 The BMC claims to give a systemic representation of how any business creates and delivers value.
 And I agree with that to a certain degree.
-The big problem with the “conventional” BMC, is that it continues to externalize environmental and social costs and impacts, and prioritizes only one bottom line: financial profit.
+The big problem with the “conventional” and now very popular BMC is, that it does not include environmental and social costs and impacts, and prioritizes only one bottom line: financial profit.
 And as we know, “conventional business” and “business as usual” simply don’t cut it anymore in the 21st century, if in fact it ever did.
 It’s time for a change.
 But how?

 As I said before, we found that asking the right questions allows the right mindset and corresponding answers to surface in our collective intelligence, allowing in turn for collective creativity to emerge and for collective action to be taken.
 As such, we decided the biggest leverage point to intervene in the business modeling system was to help people design and build from an intrinsically motivated mindset towards sustainability.